Glo-sponsored African Voices Changemakers highlights music acts |

 This week’s edition of the Glo-sponsored African Voices Changemakers is shining the light on two popular South African music acts.

-The duo, Wouter Kellerman, a renowned flutist, and Abel Selaocoe, a popular and hugely successful cellist, reel out the trajectory of their experience and success in their classical style of music.
+The duo, Wouter Kellerman, a renowned flautist, and Abel Selaocoe, a popular and hugely successful cellist, reel out the trajectory of their experience and success in their classical style of music.

-These two and a horde of South African musicians according to Digital Communication Associate, Decoco Princess are elevating the classical genre across the continent.
-Wouter Kellerman, a two-time Grammy-winning flutist, blends his contemporary sound with a traditional style, while Abel Selaocoe, a cellist with unique improvisational skill, is using classical music to inspire the next generation of performers.
+These two and a horde of South African musicians are elevating the classical genre across the continent.
+Wouter Kellerman, a two-time Grammy-winning flautist, blends his contemporary sound with a traditional style, while Abel Selaocoe, a cellist with unique improvisational skill, is using classical music to inspire the next generation of performers.

-Kellerman, 62, is a 2022 Grammy Award-winning South African flutist and composer.
-He has also won as many as eight South African Music Awards, and had worked with the Soweto Gospel Choir on Symphonic Soweto – A Tribute to Nelson Mandela.
+Kellerman, 62, is a 2022 Grammy Award-winning South African flautist and composer.
+He has also won as many as eight South African Music Awards, and has worked with the Soweto Gospel Choir on Symphonic Soweto – A Tribute to Nelson Mandela.

 On his part, Cellist Abel Selaocoe is redefining the parameters of the cello music instrument.
 “He moves seamlessly across a plethora of genres and styles, from collaborations with world musicians and beatboxers, to concerto performances and solo classical recitals”.